ItzzMeGrrr/Find-And-Download-GTU-BE-Papers/README.md

 # Find and download GTU BE exam papers
-This repository contains a python script which can be used to download BE GTU exam papers.
+This repository contains a python script that can be used to download BE GTU exam papers.
-To use this script first install the required python modules by typing following in the terminal.
+To use this script first install the required python modules by typing the following in the terminal.
 ```
 pip install -r requirements.txt
 ```